 Beneficial Owners: Shares Registered in the Name of a Broker or Bank.
 If you are a beneficial owner of shares registered in the name of your broker, bank or other agent, you should have received a proxy card and voting instructions with these proxy materials from that organization rather than from Triangle.
 You should follow the instructions provided by your broker, bank or other agent regarding how to vote your shares.
 To vote in person at the Annual Meeting, you must obtain a valid proxy from your broker, bank or other agent.
-To do this, follow the instructions from your broker, bank or other agent included with these proxy materials or contact your broker, bank or other agent to request a proxy card.
+To do this, follow the instructions from your broker, bank or other agent to request a proxy card.